The Latest: Making 2nd start in major, Morikawa wins PGA

 Morikawa has three victories in 29 career starts on the PGA Tour.
 He is the first player to win the PGA in his debut since Keegan Bradley in 2011.

-Casey shot a 4-under 66 on Sunday to finish at minus-11.
-Johnson birdied Nos.
-16 and 18 to come in at 11 under.
+Paul Casey was second, shooting a 4-under 66 on Sunday to finish at minus-11.

 Collin Morikawa’s 7-foot eagle putt gave him a two-shot lead heading into the homestretch of the PGA Championship.